-In the summer of 1988, Iran's regime summarily and extra-judicially executed tens of thousands of political prisoners held in jails across Iran.
+In the summer of 1988, Iran’s regime summarily and extra-judicially executed tens of thousands of political prisoners held in jails across Iran.
 The massacre was carried out on the basis of a fatwa by the regime’s Supreme Leader Ruhollah Khomeini.
 Death Commissions sent victims to the gallows after mock trials.
-The vast majority of the victims were members of the main opposition People's Mojahedin Organization of Iran (PMOI), also known as the Mujahedin-e Khalq (MEK).
+The vast majority of the victims were members of the main opposition People’s Mojahedin Organization of Iran (PMOI), also known as the Mujahedin-e Khalq ( The facts:

 • 30000+ political prisoners were killed in Iran

 • The 1988 massacre was based on a fatwa by Khomeini

 • Most victims were activists of the PMOI (MEK)

 • Perpetrators have never been brought to justice Conference demanding prosecution of its perpetrators and masterminds at an international court – Ashraf 3 was the horrifying scene of such historic confrontation, but it was not the end.
 It was the beginning a new confrontation which still continues and will write the fate of the Iranian nation in freedom.

 — Maryam Rajavi (@Maryam_Rajavi) in was to totally uproot and obliterate the Mojahedin.
 To this end, he deployed his killing machine in several areas.
 The most intense killings began in Evin and Gohardasht prisons, aimed specifically at members of the PMOI/MEK. took place in at least 110 cities. have not been limited to human rights, and the perpetuation of torture and executions, but have emboldened the Iranian regime in export of terrorism and warmongering